 Cost and savings

 Physiotherapists are ideally suited to enable patients to feel more confident in their own self-management of their condition through teaching breathlessness management and airways clearance techniques, providing rehabilitation, improving knowledge and working towards person centred collaborative goal setting.
-Links to third sector ensure continued improvements in quality of life and self-management.

 Similarly, physiotherapists possess the necessary skills and knowledge to react, assess and treat the acutely unwell respiratory patient safely within the home setting to avoid an unnecessary hospital admission.